instruct-rb/instruct/README.md

     ERB
   }
 ```
-ERB blocks are safe by default, with all interpolated content marked as unsafe unless it's explicitly marked as safe.
+ERB blocks are also safe by default, with all interpolated content marked as unsafe unless it's explicitly marked as safe.

+NTS: THIS IS NOW NOT WORKING, but it could be made to work with a capture attachment that gets put into the string
+    Using ERB blocks we can generate complex transcripts that are self referential
+    ```ruby
+      ts = erb{"The capital of #{"france"} is <%= gen.capture(:capital) %>. <%= transcript.captured(:capital) %> is a <% gen.capture(:descriptor) %> city."}
+      # "The capital of france is <%= gen.capture(:captial) %>. <%= captured(:capital) %> is a <% gen.capture(:descriptor) %> city."

+      ts.call
+      # [ "Paris", "beautiful" ]
+    ```
+    What's unique about this is that the ERB block is evaluated both in the context of the current transcript
+    and the context of the block that it's in.

 Along with middleware skipping unsafe content for control words, guard
 Middleware can be used to evaluate the safety of content marked as unsafe.
 This